Open 7 Days a WeekBook Today

 Estimated Glomerular Filtration Rate (eGFR)

 Calculated from creatinine levels, eGFR provides an estimate of kidney filtering capacity.
 This measurement helps categorise kidney function stages and guides further assessment needs.
+Learn more about why eGFR is the gold standard for measuring kidney health.

 Blood Urea Nitrogen